-Data Storytelling: Stories that Lie
+Data Storytelling: How to avoid telling Stories that Lie

 Today, I’m going to tell you a story about our data (provided yesterday) that is great news.

 Revenue is growing quickly, with December jumping significantly over November.
 You can see this in our revenue chart below:

 This growth was led by a 1,150% jump in revenue for Product D!
 If the trend continues we would expect overall revenue to exceed $100,000 in January for the first time.
 This is an exciting time for the business, and this growth is a direct result of the strategic decisions I made in June of last year.

 Why is this Story Good?